jepriana/eis_test/readme.md

-# Puri Bunda Test Project
+# Employee Information System Project

 This project consists of two main parts: the backend and the frontend.